-Expected moderation in financial profile and liquidity on the back of significant disruption of business operations during the peak season of Q1FY21 due to outbreak of Covid-19 and subsequent lockdown
+Moderation in financial profile and liquidity on the back of significant disruption of business operations during the peak season of Q1FY21 due to outbreak of Covid-19 and subsequent lockdown

 Sales and profitability of VIL remain skewed towards Q1 in each financial year due to summer season wherein maximum consumption of ice-cream takes place.
-During FY20, VIL had funded ~Rs.51 crore of its capex through internal accruals and accordingly, to meet its raw material sourcing requirement during Q3FY20, it had availed ad-hoc limit of ~Rs.54 crore which was envisaged to be repaid from the cash flows of its peak summer season in Q1FY21.
-However, upon Covid-19 induced lockdown, VIL incurred cash loss during Q4FY20 and has also lost large part of its peak season sales during Q1FY21 and is therefore expected to report cash losses in FY21; thereby impacting its liquidity.
-At the request of VIL, its lenders have provided moratorium on servicing of its term loan & working capital limits (including ad-hoc limits) during March 2020 to August 2020, in line with the moratorium available under RBI's Covid-relief package.
+During FY20, on consolidated basis VIL had funded ~Rs.70 crore of its capex largely through internal accruals and accordingly, to meet its raw material sourcing requirement during Q3FY20, it had availed ad-hoc limit of ~Rs.54 crore which was envisaged to be repaid from the cash flows of its peak summer season in Q1FY21.
+However, upon Covid-19 induced lockdown, VIL incurred cash loss during Q4FY20 and also lost large part of its peak season sales during Q1FY21 resulting into moderation in TOI by ~50% on y-o-y basis in H1FY21 and cash loss of Rs.7.67 crore during H1FY21.
+This has also impacted its liquidity and company had availed moratorium on servicing of its term loan & working capital limits (including ad-hoc limits) during March 2020 to August 2020, in line with the moratorium available under RBI's Covid-relief package.